Kat632/MS1-Rapier-Marketing/README.md

 *   There is a gold colour on the wireframes that I was going to use as part of the colour scheme, but I changed my mind because gold is not a colour you often see on corporate websites.

+*	My mentor came up with the idea of putting the images onto the contact page.
+It was rather emptpy before and the decision to add the images has certainly enhanced the page.
+The three images do not appear below 1025 pixels wide.

 ### **Limitations**

 Due to no JavaScript functionality, apart from the Back-To-Top button as outlined in the Features section, the contact form will not store data or send emails.
-I did make the form go to the Code Institute formdump, but I removed it because my mentor said it wasn't an elegant way of doing it and it took you away from my website with no way of returning to it.
+I did make the form go to the Code Institute formdump, but I removed it because my mentor said it wasn't an elegant way of doing it and it takes the visitor away from the website with no way of returning to it.

 ** **